 Tour operators Solo Travelers is a growing business segment, are you prepared to meet their needs?

 We want to share an exciting opportunity to target new customers within travel marketing - solo travelers.
 Solo travel is on track for a major increase this year, with one in four travelers planning to venture alone in the next six months.
-Google searches for solo travel increased 131% from 2016 to 2019, and there is an opportunity for tour companies to attract this rising sector of travelers.
+Google searches for solo travel increased by 131% from 2018 to 2021, and there is an opportunity for tour companies to attract this rising sector of travelers.

 Solo Traveler is growing in the Post-Pandemic era